-- The average spend per visit for online shoppers across all product categories in Q3 of 2022 was only $2.4 per purchase.
+- The average spend per visit for online shoppers across all product verticals in 2022 was only $2.93 per purchase.
 (Source: Statista.)

-- Luxury clothing is the product category with the highest average spend, with an average of $2.79 spent per visit.
-General footwear and general clothing clock in with annual spends per visit of $2.52 and $2.38 each.
+- Food and beverage is the product category with the highest average spend, with an average of $4.13 spent per visit, followed by luxury apparel and electronics with average spends of $3.46 and $3.23 per purchase.
+General clothing and general footwear clock in with annual spends per visit of $2.99 and $2.82 each.
 (Source: Statista.)

-- Don’t let these numbers put you off starting your own ecommerce store — the ‘average order value’ (AOV) for a Shopify store is reportedly $85 per order, with the top-performing 10% of Shopify ecommerce stores having an AOV of $311.
+- Don’t let these numbers put you off starting your own ecommerce store — the ‘average order value’ (AOV) for a Shopify store is reportedly $85 per order, with the top-performing 20% and 10% of Shopify ecommerce stores having an AOV of $192 and $311respectively.
 (Source: Little Data.io.)

 Global ecommerce statistics

-- Global retail ecommerce sales are expected to total $5.7 trillion for 2022.
-This represents almost 20% of retail sales (online and offline) and is an increase of around 10% on 2021 (Source: Insider Intelligence.)
+- Global retail ecommerce sales totalled $5.8 trillion for 2022.
+This represents almost 20% of retail sales (online and offline) and is an increase of around 10% on 2021.
+(Source: Statista.)

 - There are estimated to be somewhere between 12 – 24 million ecommerce sites in existence.
 (Source Pipecandy.)

 - The top three ecommerce countries in terms of total revenue from online sales are China, the US and Japan.
-It is estimated that China’s total ecommerce revenue for 2022 will be $1.5 trillion, compared to $875 for the US and $241 billion for Japan.
+China’s total ecommerce revenue for 2022 was $1.3 trillion, compared to $856 for the US and $200+ billion for Japan.
 (Source: Statista.)

 - China is also the country with the largest proportion of ecommerce retail sales in its overall retail market — with ecommerce sales representing 46.3% of all Chinese retail sales.
 (Source: Insider Intelligence.)